AnjaBruls/grafana-siridb-http-example/README Raspberry.md

 pip install siridb-connector psutil
 ```

 Start the script.
-The script accepts arguments which can be viewed with `python3 mon2siridb.py -h`.
+The script accepts arguments which can be viewed with `python mon2siridb.py -h`.
 If you are following this tutorial then the defaults should be fine.
 ```
-python3 mon2siridb.py &> mon.log &
+python mon2siridb.py &> mon.log &
 ```

 Let's setup Grafana so we can view what we are collecting.
 First download and install Grafana: